 Magnitudes are measured on a logarithmic scale.
 A change of 1.0 in visual magnitude equates to a 251.2% change in brightness.
 Logarithmic scales are useful when you have to describe a really large range of numbers, and the range of brightness visible to the human eye is incredibly large.
 Scientists also use logarithmic scales to measure earthquake and sound level intensity.

-FYI: The Sun is sized at 1700 pixels, the Moon at 230 pixels, and the fireball at 480 pixels.
-But that’s an “average” fireball.
+FYI: The Sun is sized at 1700 pixels, the Moon at 230 pixels, and the bolide at 480 pixels.
+But that’s an “average” bolide.
 Their brightness is limited only by their size.
 And because they’re so rare and brief, there are very few accurate brightness measurements recorded.
-The recent Chelyabinsk fireball hit magnitude -27.3, which means it was brighter than the Sun.
+The recent Chelyabinsk fireball hit magnitude -27.3, which means it was briefly brighter than the Sun.

 The other objects in the graphic scale down from there to the faintest star your eyes can see (labeled “star”), which is about 1 pixel on my chosen scale.
 Whether you can even see that “star” will depend on your monitor size and eyesight.
 Sirius, by comparison, is the brightest star in the sky.